hippospace/tutorial-lending/README.md

 ## Transaction Builder

-Of course, how is a TS SDK complete without transaction builders!
+Of course, how is a TS SDK complete without transaction builders?
 While our generated CLI utility can help you fire transactions directly from the commandline, in frontends what we really need is a convenient way to construct transaction payloads.
 The generated payload would then be signed and submitted by wallets.